SCBMBON/bon-website-2020/bootstrap/research/optimization-modeling/index.md

 ---
 layout: article
 title: 'Optimization Modeling'
-description: A primary objective of the Santa Barbara Channel Marine Biodiversity Observation Network (SBC MBON) is to weigh the costs and benefits of various methods employed in the monitoring of marine biodiversity, to provide a foundation for efficient monitoring of marine biodiversity in the future.
+description: A primary objective of the Southern California Bight Marine Biodiversity Observation Network (SCB MBON) is to weigh the costs and benefits of various methods employed in the monitoring of marine biodiversity, to provide a foundation for efficient monitoring of marine biodiversity in the future.
 ---

 <div class="row featurette">
 	<div class="container">
 		<h1 class="page-header">Optimization Modeling<small></small></h1>
-		<blockquote><p class="lead">A major goal of the SBC MBON is to compare the
+		<blockquote><p class="lead">A major goal of the SCB MBON is to compare the
 		effectiveness of different methods of biodiversity sampling, exploring how the optimal mix of sampling depends on the goals of monitoring and the resources available.</p></blockquote>
 		<div class="container">
 <div class="col-md-8">
-		<p>To maximize effectiveness, SBC MBON will be targeted sampling to address
+		<p>To maximize effectiveness, SCB MBON will be targeted sampling to address
 		key data gaps, while making best use of existing sampling efforts, thereby gaining a complete description of biodiversity while minimizing cost.
 Optimal decisions about data collection require the construction of a framework for